Next-Iteration-Technologies/microservices-demo/README.md

 #### Features
 - Deployed locally with Docker and kind
-- End to end test in Cypress
+- Generated an end-to-end test in Cypress
+- Suggested next step is an enhancement such as total based discount, product based offers, etc.

 ---